 - Discounts: 7.40%

-We shall first calculate gross revenue and arrived at the net revenue after taking into account all of the sales returns, allowances, and discounts.
+We shall first calculate gross revenue and arrive at the net revenue after considering all of the sales returns, allowances, and discounts.

 We can now calculate other figures per percentage of revenue as given in the question.

 - 74,00,000.00 – 3,28,560.00 – 2,19,040.00 – 5,47,600.00

 Therefore, the firm needs to record 63,04,800.00 as Net Revenue in its income statement and report it to the bank.

 Net Sales can be used for many purposes; if the difference between a company’s net and gross sales is more than the figure of the industry average, the firm may be offering lucrative discounts, or they may be realizing a greater amount of sales returns when compared with their peers.
 While comparing income statements, say monthly, could help them identify any potential problems and look for viable solutions.